himselfv/wakan/Modules/Package/readme.md

-Custom packager traditionally used by Wakan for storing databases (see TextTable).
+MemSource, PackageCommon, PKGWrite: Custom packager traditionally used by Wakan for storing databases (see TextTable).
+Has to be eventually phased out to stop inventing bicycles.

-Has to eventually be phased out to stop inventing bicycles.
+TextTable: Wakan's own database engine.
+Tables are usually packed by Package.